-If more than one configuration file exists use the UP (\uparrow) or DOWN (\downarrow) Arrow keys to select it and press the ENTER button.
+If more than one configuration file exists use the ↑ (up arrow) and ↓ (down arrow) buttons to select it and press the ENTER button.
+This list of configuration files will scroll down if it is longer than what will fit on the display.
 The unit will load the selected configuration file from the disk, and a window will pop up indicated that this has been completed.
 Press the OK button.
-At this point in time the Recorder has to be restated by first removing then reapplying the power in order to recognize the new settings.
-Do not "Learn" the unit prior to resetting.
+At this point in time the recorder has to be restated by first removing then reapplying the power, in order to recognize the new settings.